ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

   - [x] John died of a heart attack.
 If he hadn’t smoked he wouldn’t have.
 Therefore, smoking causes heart attacks
   - [ ] Before John died of a heart attack, he smoked a cigarette.
 Therefore, smoking caused John’s heart attack
   - [ ] Smoking causes pathological processes in the coronary vessels.
 Therefore, smoking causes heart attacks

-**Question 8**
-In which of the following graphs would adjustment for U introduce bias? (cant import image.
-Imagine it...)
-  - [ ] C
-  - [ ] A
-  - [ ] D
-  - [ ] A and B
-  - [x] B

-**Question 9**
-In this DAG there is a box around variables that have been conditioned on (adjusted for, or stratified on).
-Is there an open backdoor path between liver disease and lung cancer? (can't import image)
-  - [ ] Yes, through yellow fingers and smoking
-  - [ ] Yes, the lack of an arrow implies a strong assumption of no association
-  - [x] Yes, conditioning on the collider A opens a path
-  - [ ] No, the conditioning on A blocks the path between liver disease and lung cancer
-  - [ ] No, smoking is a collider

-**Question 10**
-Study the DAG below.
-A is an exposure, and Y is the outcome.
-What do you need to adjust for to obtain the total effect of A on Y?
-(Pic not included hehe)
-  - [ ] L, it is a confounder
-  - [ ] Y
-  - [x] Nothing
-  - [ ] L, it is a mediator
-  - [ ] The total effect can’t be established under this DAG

 **Question 11**
 Economist sometimes talks about opportunity costs – what do they mean by that?
 More than one statement can be correct. ✅